horta/pystart/README.md

 Quickly create new Python packages with standard configuration files.

-This package provides an intuitive command-line utility that iteratively asks simple questions in order to create a standard Python project from scratch.
+This package provides a command-line utility that asks simple questions in order to create a standard Python project from scratch.
 It is a handy way to start a new project with a clean structure!

 ## Install